photosynthesisdev/biscuitbuddy/README.md

 - Add more characters to the game that players can swap in and out in place of biscuit
 - Setup messaging functionality with Biscuit, for those that don't like using their microphone
 - View past conversations with biscuit

+- *The Unity Project is 1.5GB in size which would have taken 1+ hour to upload to github (because so many large files), so I uploaded just main CS scripts in here for the before 8AM submission.
+I just uploaded the Assets folder to google drive, and added the link to the top of the readme, which is why there is this commit at 8:41PM